 E: Return delivery will be arranged and costs covered by TFC if your item arrives faulty or damaged.
-In the event of us arranging collection we will arrange a pre-approved date.
+In the event of us arranging collection, we will arrange a pre-approved date.
 If after scheduling the collection you are unable to present the goods to the courier, you will be required to cover the costs of a second collection or return.

 21. You must notify us of any problems with your order within 48 hours of delivery.
 This includes but is not limited to missing, broken or incorrect items.
-If your package arrive damaged, please sign for it as damaged, photograph the packaging and contact us within 48 hours.
+If your package arrives damaged, please sign for it as damaged, photograph the packaging and contact us within 48 hours.

 23. Due to fluctuating financial market conditions, the availability and price of certain products may vary.